u3a-siteworks-development/u3a-siteworks-dashboard/README.md

 # u3a-siteworks-dashboard
-The dahsboard for u3a site setup
+The dashboard for u3a site setup